palistra/refarch-cloud-devtest-devops/Getting Ready for the DevTest-DevOps Lab.md

 ### Join appropriate channel

-1. Join the relevant channel based on the location of your training
+1. Join the relevant Slack channel based on the location of your training

 - madrid_demolab_devops
 - montp_demolab_devops